Esri/i3s-spec/README.md

 ## Contributing

 You are very much invited to fork this repository to a public or private repository and to send Pull Requests if you have ideas for improvements or have found bugs in this documentation.
 Creating a Fork solely for this purpose does not constitute the creation and distribution of a derivative work.
 Please see our [guidelines for  contributing](https://github.com/esri/contributing).

 ## License for Indexed 3D Scene Format and REST Endpoint Specification

-Copyright 2016 Esri
+Copyright 2015 - 2017 Esri

-The specification is licensed under the [Creative Commons Attribution-NoDerivs 3.0 Unported License](http://creativecommons.org/licenses/by-nd/3.0/).
+The specification is licensed under the [Creative Commons Attribution-NoDerivatives 4.0 International Public License](https://creativecommons.org/licenses/by-nd/4.0/legalcode).
 You can implement the specification in services, clients or processing tools without restrictions.

 You may also extend or modify the specification using the built-in extension and profiling mechanisms, however modified or extended versions of the specification may not be redistributed.
 The specification may only be redistributed in its unmodified version, under the same license.